shamasun/WSL-101/README.md

     ```
     - wait for the download to finish
     - then pick up the URL to load jupyter on browser
-    - create a new notebook and run the python code below to check if GPU is available.
+    - create a new notebook and run the python code below[^6] to check if GPU is available.
         ```
         import sys
         import tensorflow.keras